chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 }
 ```

 Review the [Theme Color Reference](/api/references/theme-color) for the available theme variables.
-[An extension](https://marketplace.visualstudio.com/items?itemName=connor4312.css-theme-completions) is available which provides IntelliSense suggestions for the variables.
+[An 插件](#) is available which provides IntelliSense suggestions for the variables.

 The following font related variables are also defined: